lortza/lortza.github.io/_posts/2024-10-27-sinatra-from-scratch-pt2.md

 </html>
 ```

+When you refresh your page, you'll see your new content.

 Now there is no styling on that nav bar.
 You have a file called `application.css` where you can put all of the styling you'd like.
 I'll leave that up to you.

 But that's it!
 You have all of the building blocks of basic app functionality.
 It's been interesting for me to see how light and simple Sinatra feels compared to Rails -- even though I miss having link helpers and am bothered by the clutter of the `application.rb` file.
 But these are preferences built from habit and habit is always worth challenging.

 I hope you've enjoyed this foray into Sinatra and that whatever project you're working on that lead you here inspires and challenges you in all of the good ways!